51-101. State Library; what constitutes.

 51-703.
 Notice; contents.

-(1) In addition to any other information prescribed for a particular notice, each notice given pursuant to the Museum Property Act shall contain the following information:
+(1) In addition to any other information prescribed for a particular notice, each notice given to the lender or claimant pursuant to the Museum Property Act shall contain the following information:

 (a) The lender's or claimant's name as appropriate;